 The vibrant Parap Markets are held every Saturday – rain, hail or shine.
 And Rapid Creek Markets on Sunday mornings is where you’ll jostle with Darwin’s vibrant multicultural community.
 If you haven’t tried a Green Papaya Salad, Sri Lankan String Hoppers, or tasted exotic fruits like Sapodilla, this is the place.
 On a Sunday the Nightcliff Markets has a friendly atmosphere, a great selection of food with market stalls and live music.

-7. Take in some art and natural history
+7. Take in some art & natural history

 8. Ethical retail therapy

-Rain or shine you can pick up that piece of Aboriginal art you have always dreamed of at Outstation Gallery.
-Be sure to stop in at Starwin Shopfront and Aboriginal Bush Traders located along the Esplanade to browse at their fab collection of clothes, home wares, jewellery and more.
-They are all open for majority of the year.
+Rain or shine you can pick up that piece of Aboriginal art you’ve always dreamed of at Outstation Gallery.
+Be sure to stop in at Starwin Shopfront and Aboriginal Bush Traders on the Esplanade to browse their fab collection of clothes, home wares, jewellery and more.
+They’re all open for majority of the year.

-9. Cuddle, feed and swim with a croc!
+9. Cuddle, feed & swim with a croc

 What’s a trip to the Top End without seeing a croc?
 Opportunities abound for safe croc experiences all year round.
 Located on Mitchell Street in the heart of Darwin, Crocosaurus Cove is famous for its “Cage of Death” swimming experience.
 You can also get your photo taken with Fluffy the baby croc, feed the juvenile crocs, and see some hands-on reptile talks.